In conversation with JONATHAN HEPFER (Nice, France - 2011)

 An academic interpretation is when there is this (lifelessly intones a Strauss waltz).
 You play the waltz, but there is no Vienna.
 (Sings phrase again, this time with rubato and more nuanced pauses) Germans and Austrians play this music beautifully.
 This little “lock” changes the music.
 It takes you somewhere.
 And there you say, "this is music."

 Jonathan, you and I are both percussionists, but for two hours, we have spoken not only about percussion, but about music.
-Because I tell you: first, play very well.
-Play contemporary music very well.
-And after you are able play music very well, you have to give something of yourself to the music.
+I must tell you: first, you must play your instrument very well.
+Then you must learn to play contemporary music very well.
+And after you are able play music very well, you have to truly give something of yourself to the music.

 I am very happy to hear what you said about Rebonds, because teachers and students today think okay, we can do Rebonds.
 And it’s a difficult piece too, no?
 It wasn't the same type of challenge as Psappha, because Psappha was completely new.
 Gualda was completely mad to do that.
 Psappha is music for someone who is living on the moon.
 (Laughter) Rebonds was more accessible, more down to Earth.
 However, it is still Xenakis.
 It only looks accessible.

-I’d like to speak about Atrées.
-Try to find Atrées, you shall see why I speak of it.
+Try to find Atrées when you go back home.
+I am certain that you shall see why I speak of it.
 I’ll try to explain.
 Atrées is very important!
-When Atrées was written, he wanted the skin like loose, like water.
+When Atrées was written, he wanted the skin of the drums in the percussion part to be loose, like water.
 Détendu.
 Detuned.
 In Psappha, he changed his mind.
-Because he saw what I did with my contrabass toms and my gran cassa, and I find JUST a little bit of pitch from each drum, and accorder the two.
+Because he saw what I did with my contrabass toms and my gran cassa, and I find JUST a little bit of pitch from each drum, and accorder (tune) the two.

-In Atrées, it’s down.
+In Atrées, the tuning of the drums is way down.
 And of course I did what he wanted at that moment.
 But I wasn’t convinced.
 Between three or four toms, I couldn't really hear the difference.
 In Boulez, it’s not the same with the four bongos in Le Marteau.
 Make no mistake, he wants the four very near to each other in pitch, but you can clearly hear the difference.
 He wanted it this way so that the sound of bongos doesn't disrupt the harmony of voice, the guitar, the viola, etcetera.
 In Boulez, the bongos are supposed to be one single sound – a single sound that comprises a total interval of a whole step between all four of them.

 Xenakis and Boulez were both students of Messiaen, but they wound up becoming completely different composers.
 Xenakis remains the maestro for percussion.
 It’s him who reinvented the way percussion is conceived of and written for.
 Because many composers – although fewer nowadays – tried to imitate the way Xenakis wrote for percussion.
 Aperghis’s Le corps à corps, for example, was heavily influenced by Xenakis.
 So, he started a trend, which many composers ended up following, which was a great thing!